Research grants

 Doctoral research grants can be applied for by

-The grants are intended for full-time research (leave of absence required).
+The monthly research grants are intended for full-time research (leave of absence required).

 Grants are paid in monthly installments.
-The grant is 2300 €/month.
+The doctoral research grant is 2500 €/month.
+Max 12-month grants should be utilized during the year 2026.

 The application should include